Welcome to Middle Temple Library’s exhibition, The Evolution of the Law Report.

 Plea Rolls

 The law report as we know it would not emerge until the 19th century, but records of legal proceedings existed from much earlier.
-Plea Rolls were hefty rolls of parchment that formally recorded pleadings.
-The record-keeping was divided by the four legal terms and written in Latin.
+Plea rolls were hefty rolls of parchment that formally recorded pleadings.
+Record-keeping was divided by the four legal terms and written in a highly abbreviated form f Latin.

 The aim of the rolls was to record decisions to prevent subsequent litigation on the same matter, a process we now know as res judicata.
 Though useful, what was lacking in the plea rolls was the reasoning behind the recorded decisions, something that would begin to make a presence in later reporting.